-Meritocracy is not a high enough bar as it can be made to serve leftist ends by disregarding social capital for purely economic gain.
+Meritocracy is not a high enough bar as it can be made to serve leftist ends by disregarding social and genetic capital for purely economic gain.

 “Any sufficiently retarded immigration policy is indistinguishable from terrorism.”

 “When White people get racist maps get redrawn.”

 “True love is eventually measured by your willingness and ability to become a monster in order to protect those you love.
 You will do the unthinkable.
 What people so far could not even have imagined or dare not hope.
 You will do what can not be discussed later.”
 Kai Murros

 “You are your deeds, what you do defines who you are.
 Your honor is your worth; without worth, we are nothing, worthless, you’re seen as deficient, even despicable and worthy only of being shunned.
 Your honor is your loyalty.
 Without honor, we do not further our folk, kin, or ourselves, but instead hold back that evolution for which we strive.
 Our deeds attest to our honor and our works prove our worth.

 It is the most important and highest of all virtues.
 Honor isn’t just reputation nor self-esteem, it is an internal force whose outward manifestation is reputation.
 It is something deeply inherent and heartfelt from the depth of your soul; it’s knowing that what one is doing is right and correct.
 It’s your integrity, your honesty; it’s having courage, personal valor and strength of will and character.
 It is also and very importantly willingness to use violence to defend any threats to your kith and kin.
 Strong bonds with kin, along with a deep connection to the land, create an honor culture extraordinarily rooted in people and place.
 Blood & soil.